 adopted and/or separated from their culture

 tribal descendants, lineage or who are not on roles and do not receive recognition due to blood-quantum

 Youth who live in urban areas, dis-connected from tribe and funding support resources.
 This may include, but not limited to Urban Youth, Native Hawaiians, Xicano/a, South American Indigenous or Caribbean Youth.

-- Inaugural 2017 Scholarship Recipient were chosen from the Geographical Areas of: Los Angeles, San Diego, Portland, Colorado and the Hawaiian Islands.
-Round Two, now, we have expanded the Geographical area to include all of California and Colorado.
-We began with Nahko's home areas and highest Medicine Tribe Support.
+- 2018 Scholarship Recipient will be chosen from primary Geographical Areas of: Los Angeles, San Diego, California, Oregon, Colorado and the Hawaiian Islands.
+We have plans to expanded the Geographical areas.
+We began with Nahko's home areas and places who helped shape his music.
 Further expansion will be noted accordingly.

 One letter of recommendation from teacher, parent, leader or relative.